angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 Same boarding as round 1.

 Game 2 is brilliant.
-Game 2 involves a classic "Doishy" hand.
+Game 2 involves a classic *Doishy* hand.
 The sort of hand that my friend Matt always tells me I shouldn't go for.
 The sort of hand where I just can't help myself and too often get away with.
 This is my opening 7 (on the draw mind).